 Finally, as it is located in a privileged environment, from the same Calle del Paseo de los Tristes you can start a route through the Albaicín neighborhood of Granada, through the many narrow streets that go up here, or through one of the main streets , the Cuesta del Chapiz, just at the end of this walk.

-4.Where to eat in Paseo de los Tristes Granada
+4.Where to eat near Paseo de los Tristes Granada

 Nothing like completing your route with a good plate of food and a good Alhambra beer.

 And, where to eat and have tapas on the Paseo de los Tristes in Granada?

 Sign up for the following places to eat, have tapas, have a drink or a coffee: